-Charlotte Fire is comprised of volunteers and one full-time firefighter.
-We respond to emergency calls, motor vehicle accidents and fires of all types, as well as fire and carbon monoxide alarm activations.
+Charlotte Fire is comprised predominantly of volunteers and responds to emergency calls, motor vehicle accidents and fires of all types, as well as fire and carbon monoxide alarm activations.

 CVFRS utilizes state of the art fire suppression techniques on its vehicles and apparatus.